 Afterwards we went to a two-time James Beard nominee Japanese restaurant called Shiro’s.
 Master Chef Shiro Kashiba blends the traditional Japanese technique with the wealth of local seafood, highlighting the great Pacific Northwest cuisine.

 I went with my mother and grandmother on the tour and it was a wonderful experience.
 I have lived in Seattle all my life and even being familiar with the area I got to try new restaurants and exciting new dishes.
 I like exploring and experimenting with new flavors so this was a great tour to go on.
 However, if you have any diet restrictions or allergies the company is very accommodating to your needs (just as long as you let them know in advance).
 For tourists, I would suggest going on the Belltown Food Tour because it allows you to try a wide variety of northwest gastronomy.
 Think about it…you get delicious food and drinks as well as going on a tour and walking around Seattle, sounds like a fun evening to me!

 Seattle Food Tours offers several food tours, including Pike Place Market and Capitol Hill Tours.
-The Belltown Food Tour is for adults 21+ and runs Tuesday through Saturday from 4:00pm-6:45pm.
-Price: $60.00 +tax.
+Select tours are for adults 21+, quotes and reservations are available through the Show Me Seattle website..